D-Tony2020/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate who you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

-Collaborators: Rajvi Ranjit Patil, Om Kamath, Laura Moreno
+Collaborators: Thomas Knoepffler, Rajvi Ranjit Patil, Om Kamath, Laura Moreno

 # Staging Interaction, Part 2